+'''

-''' $ python fasta_utils.py Testing the is_description_line() function...
-Testing the extract_organism_name() function...
-Testing the organism_name2species() function... '''
+$ python fasta_utils.py

+Testing the is_description_line() function...

+Testing the extract_org_name() function...

+Testing the org_name2species() function...

+'''

 Great, the function is working!
-Let us define a new test for the function that will generate the nested data structure we described earlier.
+Let us define a new test to test the function that will generate the data structure we described at the beginning of this section.